kimjisena/dsa-with-js/README.md

 of the web.

 ## Objectives
+1. To be able to identify a DSA with a problem specification
+2. To port my understanding of DSAs to other programming tools
+3. To develop intuition on performance cost of an algorithm
+4. To have fun

+## Goals
 1. Cement my understanding of JavaScript
 2. Understand common DSAs and their nuances
 3. Implement common DSAs using JavaScript

-## Goals
-1. To be able to identify a DSA with a problem specification
-2. To port my understanding of DSAs to other programming tools